Monip1/monip1.github.io/docs/home.md

 ### CSE 6R

 {: .note}
-Students in CSE 6R will be given the option to sign up for labs starting from 10 AM \- 4 PM labs (**no remote option for 5 \- 5:50 PM lab**).
+Students in CSE 6R will be given the option to sign up for labs starting from 10 AM \- 4 PM (**no remote option for 5 \- 5:50 PM lab**).

 | Lab | When? | Where? |